-As we reach certain "milestones" in the progression of our live cell encapsulation technology towards the development of treatments for cancer and diabetes, we will be required to make payments to SG Austria or Austrianova.
-The future royalty and milestone payments are as follows: (i) 10% royalty payments on all gross sales; (ii) 20% percent royalty payments on gross revenues from sublicensing; (iii) milestone payments of \$100,000 after enrollment of the first human patient in the first clinical trial for each product; (iv) \$300,000 after the enrollment of the first human patient in the first plase 3 clinical trial; and (v) \$800,000 after obtaining a marketing authorization from a regulatory agency.
-Additional milestone payments of \$50,000 after the enrollment of the first veterinary patient for each product and \$300,000 after obtaining marketing authorization for each veterinary product are also required.
+As we reach certain "milestones" in the progression of our live cell encapsulation technology towards the development of treatments for cancer and diabetes, we will be required to make payments to SG Austria Pte.
+Ltd. ("SG Austria") or Austrianova.

+The future royalty and milestone payments for cancer required by the Third Addendum to the Asset Purchase Agreement we entered into with SG Austria are as follows: (i) a 2% royalty payment on all gross sales; (ii) a 10% royalty payment on all gross revenues from sublicensing; (iii) a milestone payment of \$100,000 after enrollment of the first human patient in the first clinical trial for each product; (iv) a milestone payment of \$300,000 after the enrollment of the first human patient in the first Phase 3 clinical trial; and (v) a milestone payment of \$800,000 after obtaining a marketing authorization from a regulatory agency.
+Additional milestone payments of \$50,000 after the enrollment of the first veterinary patient for each product and \$300,000 after obtaining marketing authorization for each veterinary product are also required to be paid to SG Austria.